-The additional money announced is not enough to reverse the cuts.
-This is a political decision by the current Government.
-We call on the STRB to refuse to be constrained by the current Government's failure to restore the funding cuts.
-The STRB must make the recommendations needed to improve teacher pay in real terms and relative to other graduate professionals and tackle the recruitment and retention crisis.
-Whichever Government is in power after the General Election must accept its responsibility to fully fund the increases in teacher pay needed.
+We call on the IWPRB to refuse to be constrained by the Welsh Government's failure to restore the funding cuts.
+The IWPRB must make the recommendations needed to improve teacher pay in real terms and relative to other graduate professionals and tackle the recruitment and retention crisis.